 The Enterprise Edition supports role-based access control using teams.
 But a common problem we’ve heard from people in large organizations is that it can be difficult to review exactly what access someone has to a stack and why.

-Fortunately, the Pulumi Console now has the ability for organization administrators to see all stacks a particular member has access to.
+Fortunately, the Pulumi Service now has the ability for organization administrators to see all stacks a particular member has access to.

 They can even go one step further, review the specific access granted from various sources.